bobmonsour/faustotasca/src/pages/san-diego.md

 ---
 title: Fausto Bellino Tasca | San Diego
-description: The design and decorative painting for the interior of Our Lady of the Rosary Church in San Diego, California, was a major commission in Fausto Tasca’s career.
+description: Fausto Tasca’s important commission for the design and decorative painting for the interior of Our Lady of the Rosary Church in San Diego, California, was completed in about 2 years.
+Part of this commission included the design and execution of 13 stained glass windows.
+keywords: Our Lady of the Rosary, Church of the Fishermen, Father Rabagliati, stained glass, Last Judgement, Crucifixion, mural
 ---
 {% from "macros.njk" import imageSingle %}
 {% from "macros.njk" import imagePair %}